Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Preliminary: Degradation-Aware Architectures for IR

-Each paradigm exhibits strengths and limitations in handling different degradation types.
-CNNs excel in local fidelity, Transformers in global context, and MLPs offer flexible feature interactions but lack inherent spatial priors.
-When applied to vision tasks, they often require large parameter counts and are less effective alone for structured degradations.
-These complementary traits motivate unified architectures that integrate them for robust, degradation-aware restoration in the wild.
+Each paradigm shows strengths yet clear limitations—CNNs excel in local fidelity, Transformers in global reasoning, and MLPs in flexible feature interactions, but lack inductive structure.
+Alone, they are insufficient for complex degradations and often parameter-heavy.
+Their complementarity motivates unified, degradation-aware architectures that leverage all three for robust IR in the wild.